Nova A.

 Now that you know what an analytical essay is, let’s get into the writing steps involved in writing.
 You can follow this simple 5-step process to produce a good analytical essay.

-Step 1 - Brainstorm for a Compelling Topic
+Step 1 - Brainstorm for a Clear Topic

 Start by selecting a topic that interests you and aligns with the assignment's guidelines.
 It's essential to choose a subject with enough depth for analysis.
 Avoid topics that are too broad or too narrow.